During late 2013 while I was traveling out-of-town for work, my wife Nicole found our “forever house”.

 Design a Part-Time Work Lifestyle

 One of the best reasons to pay off our mortgage early was that we would both be able to design a part-time work lifestyle.
-Work less hours at our jobs and spend more time doing the things we love.
+We would work fewer hours at our jobs and spend more time doing the things we love.

-Or better yet, keep working full-time, but do work we’re passionate about instead of work we HAVE to do.
+Or better yet, we would keep working full-time, but do work we’re passionate about instead of work we HAVE to do.

 Give More to Charities We Care About